How to shoot fireworks with iPhone: The complete guide

 Now let’s wait for the fireworks to begin.

-Photographing fireworks with iPhone
+How to Photograph fireworks with iPhone

-Here’s a little pro tip, before you start to photograph.
-Slow Shutter Cam App is capable of doing multiple exposures into one, single, frame.
-The trick here is to have auto save turned off in Slow Shutter Cam App.
-Then, after you take a photo, Slow Shutter Cam App will display a little toolbar at the bottom of the screen asking you if you’d like to discard, edit or save your photo.
-Don’t tap any of those options.
-Just press the shutter release again, and you’ll create a second exposure in the same photo.
-This is how I got this photo, which is actually four exposures.
+Before we start, here’s a little tip: Slow Shutter Cam App is capable of doing multiple exposures into one, single, frame.
+The trick for capturing such photos of fireworks with iPhone and Slow Shutter Cam app is to turn off auto save in Slow Shutter Cam App.
+So, after you take a photo, Slow Shutter Cam App will display a little toolbar at the bottom of the screen asking you if you’d like to discard, edit or save your photo.

 Multiple exposures in a single frame taken with Slow Shutter Cam App

-To trigger the shutter, I used the Joby Impulse remote shutter release.
-It’s small and easy to use.
-Now, looking at the sky, I triggered the shutter release whenever I saw the light trail of a firework rocket and pressed the shutter release again 1-2 seconds after it exploded.
+Now, while looking at the launch site of the fireworks, I pressed the remote shutter release whenever I saw a firework rocket being launched to open the shutter and once again after 1–2 seconds once it exploded.
 That’s why I set the shutter release to bulb mode in Slow Shutter Cam App.
+You can manually open and close the shutter without needing to guess the correct shutter speed.

 Adjustments you may need to make

-Try to take some photos right when the firework was set off.
-Use those photos to validate the settings.
-If the photo looks too bright in the sense that you just see bright, white, light instead of colors of the exploding rockets, you may need to turn down light sensitivity a notch from, e.g. 1/2 to 1/4.
-Don’t turn up ISO, or the black, nightly sky may become quite noisy
+Use these first few photos to validate the settings you made previously.
+If the photo looks too bright in the sense that you just see bright, white, light instead of the colors of the exploding rocket, you may have to turn down the light sensitivity a notch from, e.g. 1/2 to 1/4.

-And now, let’s take some great iPhone photos of fireworks together.
-And if there's no firework near you, head over to my post about how to take a long exposure with iPhone.
-You'll find some ideas to practice your long exposure photography skills there.
+And if there are no fireworks near you soon, head over to my post about how to take a long exposure with iPhone.
+You'll find some ideas to practice your long exposure photography skills with an iPhone there.

 Chris Feichtner